 And I hear the hum buzz of the generators and beep honk of the traffic below.
 You drag your pretty head around- sware you’re gonna drown.
 There’s nothing you can do.

 I tipped the bellhop a crinkled up five dollar bill.
 He actually unfolded it in front of me, looked at it as if it were a rolled up, dirty napkin and put it in his pocket, in disgust.
-I was shocked!
 Welcome to New York.

 As I look at all the bright blinking lights down below where all the stars make their bread and butter I am shocked and amazed that there are people in the world that actually enjoy this glitzy crap.
 Like Tim.
 He’s going out tonight to jam in some rehearsal hall in Astoria.
 Out in the cold.
 Out in this mess.
 Catching a taxi.
 Sucked into the abyss of dots.
 He’s becoming a dot!
 Oh god.
-I AM A DOT.
+Am I dot?!

 Anyway, I said goodnight to my boys.
 And to my mother.
-And Kathy and I decided that we aren’t going anywhere tonight.
+And I decided that we aren’t going anywhere tonight.
 Despite all Tim’s tips on great bars in the Village.
 I’m thinking, “like hell.”
 I’m not leaving this place until the symposium is over.
-I’m putting on my ugly, girly pajamas.
+I’m putting on my ugly girl pajamas.
 Reading my torn-up copy of Paint It Black.
-And holding on to my individuality for dear life.
-I’m not leaving this room and getting sucked up in all those dots so some paranoid, claustraphobic suburbanite looking out her hotel window can see me down below and say, “fuck that shit.”
+And holding on to my hard lines of identity.
+I refuse to leave this room only to get sucked up into the chaos so some paranoid, claustraphobic suburbanite looking out her hotel window can see me down below and say, “Oh, look!
+A dot.”